status-im/help.status.im/docs/en/status-wallet/understand-block-explorers.md

 !!! tip
      For details on where find your Status Wallet address, check out [Receive crypto][receive-crypto].

 To get started with block explorers, copy your Status Wallet address and look it up on a block explorer of your choice.
 For example, you can use [Etherscan][etherscan], [Blockchair][blockchair] or [beaconcha.in][beaconchain] for the Ethereum mainnet.
-If you're using [an L2 or a sidechain][understand-l2s-and-sidechains], you'll need to find a block explorer for this network.
+If you're using [an L2 or a sidechain][understand-l2s-and-sidechains], you need to find a block explorer for this network.

 ## Explore transaction data